California Senate Bill 53

 • Anthropic's Responsible Scaling Policy (§4.1) describes the mitigations they will put in place upon deploying an ASL-3 model to prevent the model's capabilities from being misused.
 The Policy calls for Anthropic to take a "defense in depth" strategy, layering many mechanisms to catch attempted misuse on top of one another, and to rapidly patch jailbreaks and other vulnerabilities when they become known.
 It also says Anthropic will "prespecify empirical evidence" that would show their deployment mitigations are keeping risk to an acceptable level, though the Policy itself does not specify the nature of this evidence.

 • OpenAI's Preparedness Framework (§4) outlines the safeguards they will apply to models that cross their dangerous capability thresholds.
 The safeguards put on a model will depend on which capability thresholds the model crosses, and they are intended to reduce risks both from misuse by a malicious user and from misaligned models acting autonomously.
 OpenAI's list of safeguards includes refusal training, usage monitoring, and tiered access to prevent malicious misuse, as well as alignment training, autonomy hobbling, and automated oversight to prevent attacks by misaligned models.
 OpenAI's Safety Advisory Group—an internal committee responsible for enforcing the Preparedness Framework—is tasked with assessing whether the safeguards OpenAI has put on a model are reducing risk to an acceptable level.
-The Group makes this assessment on the basis of evaluations, threat modeling, and a review of the baseline risk caused by other developers' models, and they explain their reasoning in an internal report.
+The Group makes this assessment based on evaluations, threat modeling, and a review of the baseline risk caused by other developers' models, and they explain their reasoning in an internal report.

 • OpenAI's Preparedness Framework says they will work with third parties to further evaluate a model's dangerous capabilities "if we deem that a deployment warrants deeper testing of [those capabilities]."
 Similarly, OpenAI says they will have third parties assess their deployment safeguards if they deem it necessary and "if high quality third-party testing is available." they also allow their Safety Advisory Group—the internal committee responsible for enforcing the Preparedness Framework—may solicit independent expert advice if they wish.
-(All of these commitments are in §5.2 of the Framework.)
+(All of these commitments are in § 5.2 of the Framework.)

-(7) The large developer’s cybersecurity practices and how the large developer secures unreleased model weights from unauthorized modification or transfer by internal or external parties.
+(7) Cybersecurity practices to secure unreleased model weights from unauthorized modification or transfer by internal or external parties.

 This provision follows a recommendation in the California Report.
 The Report called for improved "transparency into the cybersecurity practices of model developers, namely their ability to secure unreleased model weights from both company-internal and company-external exfiltration" (§3.1).

-Many frontier AI developers are already plausibly in compliance with this provision.
+Some frontier AI developers are already plausibly in compliance with this provision.

 • Anthropic's Responsible Scaling Policy (§4.1) describes in detail how Anthropic implements their "ASL-3 Security Standard" to guard their frontier model weights.
 The ASL-3 Standard has been in force at Anthropic since May 2025.